nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![RedoState2](images/RedoState2.png)

 Step 4.
-Now the user thinks that deleting that previous animal was a mistake and wants to restore it by executing `undo`, which will call `HistoryStack#removeRecentHistory()` to delete the current state and exposes the previous state, which in turn is retrieved using `HistoryStack#viewRecentHistory()` and finally loaded into the model using `Model#setZooKeepBook(ReadOnlyZooKeepBook)`.
-However, before deleting the current state, the `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` is called to store the current state into the redo stack in case of further use.
+Now the user thinks that deleting that animal was a mistake and restores the previous state by executing `undo` (explained in the previous section).
+However, before the current state is deleted and replaced with the previous one, `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` is called to store the current state into the redo stack for further use.

 ![RedoState3](images/RedoState3.png)